Pakenham line: Services

 Services on the Pakenham line operates from approximately 4:00 am to around 11:30 daily.
 In general, during peak hours, train frequency is 5 minutes on the Dandenong corridor (combined with the Cranbourne line) and 10 minutes in the AM peak on the Pakenham Line while during non-peak hours the frequency is reduced to 20–30 minutes throughout the entire route.
 Services run anticlockwise through the City Loop, and from 2025, Pakenham line services will cease to stop at South Yarra, Richmond, and all City Loop stations when trains are rerouted through the Metro Tunnel upon opening.
 On Friday nights and weekends, services run 24 hours a day, with 60 minute frequencies available outside of normal operating hours.
-Since 13 February 2022, some off-peak daytime Pakenham line services (and Cranbourne line services) stop at Malvern station, running express between South Yarra and Malvern stations.
+Since 13 February 2022, some off-peak daytime Pakenham and Cranbourne line services stop at Malvern station, running express between South Yarra and Malvern stations.

 Train services on the Pakenham line are also subjected to maintenance and renewal works, usually on selected Fridays and Saturdays.
 Shuttle bus services are provided throughout the duration of works for affected commuters.